-Back in the day, Jobs hired a few professional managers for his growing company.
-But he quickly learned that “most of them were bozos,” he said in a video.
-“They knew how to manage, but they didn’t know how to do anything.”
+In a rarely seen interview, a then-young Jobs revealed that when he was first hiring professional managers for Apple, he quickly learned that “most of them were bozos.”
+“They knew how to manage, but they didn’t know how to do anything,” he added.

 So, from there on out, Jobs began to value a different trait in job candidates.
-“We wanted people that were insanely great at what they did, but were not necessarily those seasoned professionals,” he said.
+“We wanted people who were insanely great at what they did, but were not necessarily those seasoned professionals,” he said.
 “But who had at the tips of their fingers and in their passion the latest understanding of where technology was and what they could do with that technology.”
+If you find this surprising, Steve Jobs’ last words aren’t what you’d expect.

 In other words, forget job experience; Jobs wanted passionate people on his team, instead.
 Why, you ask?
 Not only can enthusiastic employees manage themselves, but they also understand the company’s mission—and strive for that common goal with earnest.
 Make sure you have these 17 “soft skills” companies are looking for, too.